Bible Study, faith

 Jesus wants to make us aware that Christianity isn't a popularity club nor a get rich quick scheme.

-Christianity is sacrificing our own desires to help bring others from darkness into light.
-So, Jesus asked his disciple the question for the third time, “Simon son of John, do you love Me?”
-Peter was deeply hurt that Jesus had asked him a third time, “Do you love Me?”
-“Lord, You know all things,” he replied.
-“You know I love You.
+Jesus wants us to be aware that Christianity is not a popularity club or a get-rich-quick scheme.
+Christianity involves sacrificing our own desires to help bring others from darkness into light.
+So, Jesus asked His disciple the question for the third time, “Simon son of John, do you love Me?”
+Peter was deeply hurt that Jesus had asked him the question three times, but he replied, “Lord, You know all things.
+You know I love You.”

 Related Article: Dying To Self: 4 Tips To Crucify the Flesh!